cboyda/LighthouseLabs/Project-SQL/README.md

 Since & and anything after is not needed for pagetitle information, and the URL still works!
 Once cleaned `pagetitle` nicely fit into a much smaller varchar field.

-2. Exercised FIND, FIX, FUTURE PROOF ideology to ensure when bugs in data found and fixed additional constraints were added to minimize future reoccurence.
+2. Exercised FIND, FIX, FUTURE PROOF steps to ensure bugs were found, fixed, then constraints were added to minimize future reoccurence.
 See process #3 on [part 5: QA your data steps](https://github.com/cboyda/LighthouseLabs/blob/main/Project-SQL/QA.md)

 3. A full work in progress of all test queries can also be found at [work in progress SQL](https://github.com/cboyda/LighthouseLabs/blob/main/Project-SQL/SQL%20Data%20Files/data%20cleaning%20on%20ecommerce%20may%2014.sql)